Knights of Columbus

-The Knights of Columbus (K of C) is a global Catholic fraternal service order founded by Michael J. McGivney on March 29, 1882.
+The Knights of Columbus (K of C) is a global Catholic fraternal service order founded by Blessed Michael J. McGivney.
 Membership is limited to practicing Catholic men.
 It is led by Patrick E. Kelly, the order's 14th Supreme Knight.

-The organization was founded in March 1882 as a mutual benefit society for working-class and immigrant Catholics in the United States.
-In addition to providing an insurance system for its members, its charter states that it endeavors "to promote such social and intellectual intercourse among its members as shall be desirable and proper".
-It has grown to support refugee relief, Catholic education, local parishes and dioceses, and global Catholic social and political causes.
-The Knights promote the Catholic view on public policy issues, including opposition to same-sex marriage and abortion.
+The organization was founded on March 29, 1882, as a mutual benefit society for working-class and immigrant Catholics in the United States.
+In addition to providing an insurance system for its members, it has grown to support refugee relief, Catholic education, local parishes and dioceses, and global Catholic social causes.
+The Knights of Columbus have played an active role in politics ever since its formation, and promote the Catholic view on public policy issues around the world.